sharetribe/flex-docs/src/docs/guides/21-how-to-setup-and-use-stripe/index.md

 are able to publish listings.
 Stripe provides test values for [identity verification](https://stripe.com/docs/connect/testing#identity-verification) and [bank numbers](https://stripe.com/docs/connect/testing#payouts).
-In FTW you can add payout details for the account in _"Account Settings"_ → _"Payments"_.
-After filling the form you should see a new account when you go to Stripe Dashboard and to _"Connect"_ → _"Accounts"_.
+In FTW you can add payout details for the account in _Account Settings_ → _Payments_.
+After filling the form you should see a new account when you go to Stripe Dashboard and to _Connect_ → _Accounts_.

 **Note:** After payout details are saved they can not be edited directly from FTW so you might need to create multiple accounts for testing